 Rental contracts are signed on an annual basis.
 Upon signing an agreement, you'll need to pay first month's rent, as well as a security deposit (or 'guarantee,') equivalent to one month's rent; in certain cases your deposit might be double that value - if you're moving into a fully-furnished or recently-renovated home, for example.

 CAUTION: Your security deposit is not meant to cover rent for the final month of the contract, but to pay for any and all damage incurred.
 Rental agreements are renewed automatically at the end of one year, presuming that both parties agree, and neither seeks to modify the terms of the contract.

 Regrettably, parking in Sofia is not free of charge.

-You'll often hear locals referring to the "zones" - in the very heart of the city, all parking spots are considered the Blue Zone, and in the more peripheral parts of downtown, they're part of the Green Zone.
+You'll often hear locals referring to the "zones" - in the very heart of the city, all parking spots are considered the Blue Zone.
+However, in the more peripheral parts of downtown, they're part of the Green Zone.
 Color-coded street signs will alert you which of the two you're in.

 In case of the former, parking will cost you 2 Leva per hour, for a maximum of two hours, and in the latter, the hourly cost is 1 Lev, for up to four hours.

 You can for parking in one of two ways: A. by sending an SMS containing your car's license plate number (using either Cyrillic or Latin characters) to the parking authority - the numbers, respectively, are 1302 for the Blue Zone and 1303 for the Green Zone, or B. by purchasing parking vouchers directly from the parking attendants/controllers when you first pull into an empty spot - you'll recognize them by their fluorescent yellow vests.